 The OECD DAC Review observes that there is a lack of a systematic approach when it comes to thematic issues such as conflict prevention, security and fragile states.
-In order to systematically apply a conflict lens risk analysis to country strategies and programming and to pay more attention to these issues it is necessary to review the pooling and establishment of expertise to the benefit of country desks, delegations and the Inter-Service Quality Support Group.53
+In order to systematically apply a conflict lens risk analysis to country strategies and programming and to pay more attention to these issues it is necessary to review the pooling and establishment of expertise to the benefit of country desks, delegations and the Inter-Service Quality Support Group (53).

 With the exception of sudden crises, security challenges are generally the result of gradual deterioration.
-This degree of predictability offers room for more in-depth consultation between the Council and the Commission.
+This degree of predictability offers room for more indepth consultation between the Council and the Commission.
 The EU therefore has to consider how it can better monitor and act on early signs of tensions and instability, by allowing for regular strategic political and conflict analyses and screenings.

 It is also important to establish organisational mechanisms in the Council at the highest political level that ensure that development objectives are taken into account when security decisions are taken and vice versa.
 Concretely, Development Ministers should participate more frequently in GAERC meetings.
-The PSC, the geographical and CODEV working groups, as well as the European Union Military Committee and the Committee for Civilian Aspects of Crisis Management should improve their coordination and have more joint meetings on areas that span the security-development nexus.

-One person representing and reporting to both the Commission and the Council
+(52) One person representing and reporting to both the Commission and the Council.

-Review of the Development Co-operation Policies and Programmes of the European Community, OECD DAC Peer Review, Secretariat Report, 26 June 2007, p.
-56
+(53) Review of the Development Co-operation Policies and Programmes of the European.
+Community, OECD DAC Peer Review, Secretariat Report, 26 June 2007, p.
+56.